santrancisco/ebfe_site/content/posts/aws_101_lab.md

    - When prompted, create a new security group or just use the default which allow port __22__ to access from any ip.
  - 1 in private subnet

-_Can we ssh to ec2 in public subnet to these new box?_
+_Can we ssh to the ec2 in public subnet which has public ip assigned to it yet?_

 __NO__!
 Every new VPC cannot talk to the internet.
 We need an `Internet gateway` attach to it